Lindiwe Ntshalintshali: ANC Deputy Provincial Secretary

-Provincial government: 2019–2022
+Provincial government: 2019–2024

 In the May 2019 general elections, Ntshalintshali was elected as a Member of the Mpumalanga Provincial Legislature, having been ranked fifth on the ANC's provincial party list.
 Refilwe Mtsweni-Tsipane, the new Premier of Mpumalanga, appointed her as Member of the Executive Council (MEC) for Arts, Sports, Culture and Recreation in the Mpumalanga provincial government.
 In February 2021, in a reshuffle of the Executive Council, Ntshalintshali traded portfolios with Thandi Shongwe, becoming MEC for Social Development.

 Assault

 On 17 July 2019, Ntshalintshali, in her capacity as acting ANC Provincial Secretary, convened a chaotic meeting in Mbombela between two regional branches of the ANC in Mpumalanga, the Bohlabela and Ehlanzeni branches.
 Ntshalintshali was present to confirm that the leadership committees of both regional branches would be disbanded and that the branches would be amalgamated into a single region, to be governed initially by an unelected interim leadership corps.
 While she was making this announcement, a scuffle broke out, in which certain ANC members reportedly attacked Ntshalintshali and her bodyguard, including with a chair; two policemen were also injured, and one attendee said that the police had to fire rubber bullets to disperse the meeting.
 The violence apparently stemmed from unhappiness with the composition of the interim leadership corps as announced by Ntshalintshali at the meeting.

 Ntshalintshali's bodyguard laid a case of criminal assault at the Mbombela police station, as did Ntshalintshali.
-In addition, in late July, the ANC suspended the membership of two regional ANC leaders present at the meeting – eHlanzeni regional chairperson Ngrai Ngwenya and acting regional treasurer Phindile Nkuna – pending the outcome of a disciplinary hearing.
+In addition, in late July, the ANC suspended the membership of two regional ANC leaders present at the meeting – eHlanzeni regional chairperson Ngrayi Ngwenya and acting regional treasurer Phindile Nkuna – pending the outcome of a disciplinary hearing.
 In October, the ANC National Disciplinary Committee found Nkuna guilty of assaulting Ntshalintshali; she was reprimanded and ordered to apologise to Ntshalintshali.
 Ngwenya, however, was acquitted of the charge against him.
 Ntshalintshali continued to maintain that Ngwenya had assaulted her and said in the aftermath, "The ANC cannot claim to fight gender-based violence while they cannot protect us who are inside the organisation."
-She also raised questions about the neutrality of the ANC disciplinary process, calling it "highly managed" and arguing that one of the disciplinary committee's members, Bongani Bongo, was personally friendly with Ngrayi.
+She also raised questions about the neutrality of the ANC disciplinary process, calling it "highly managed" and arguing that one of the disciplinary committee's members, Bongani Bongo, was personally friendly with Ngwenya.